jsndyks/tiltonField/dogPolicy/index.md

 ---

-We have acquired a [Collection of Views](views.md) from villagers, which have been anonymized.<br/>
+We have now collected a series of [Views from the Village](views.md) using this approach.

+These have been anonymized and collated for consideration.<br/>
-Do consult these to inform your perspective.
+Do consult these views to inform your perspective.

 ---